 When Lord of the Rings Online (LOTRO) launched, it was a typical subscription-based MMORPG.
 Gamers paid $15 a month to explore Middle-Earth or bought a full year subscription at a discount price.

 But, as subscription fees began to dwindle, Turbine (the owner of LOTRO prior to current owners Standing Stone Games), needed to find a new way to boost revenue.

 They made the decision to shift their business model, letting gamers download and play the game for free while introducing in-game goods that could be purchased with virtual currency.
 Gamers could earn the virtual currency through game rewards, or purchase it directly with cash.

-The new model resulted in a substantial increase in active players, and overall game revenue through the built-in game store.
+The new model resulted in a substantial increase of inactive players, and overall game revenue through the built-in game store.
 LOTRO then introduced a premium subscription, which added revenue and removed restrictions on the amount of virtual currency, creating even more opportunities for gamers and further boosting game revenue.